-- When the engine is running, the vehicle will start to move as soon as a gear is engaged and the clutch released. - $\bullet \;\;$ Never select the reverse gear when the vehicle is in motion.
+• When the engine is running, the vehicle will start to move as soon as a gear is engaged and the clutch released.

+• Never select the reverse gear when the vehicle is in motion.
 Risk of accident.

-- Do not rest your hand on the gear lever while driving.
-The pressure of your hand could cause premature wear on the selector forks in the gearbox. - When changing gear, you should always depress the clutch fully to avoid unnecessary wear and damage. - Do not hold the car "on the clutch" on hills.
-This causes premature wear and damage to the clutch. - Do not leave your foot on the clutch pedal; although the pressure may seem insignificant, it can cause the premature wear of the clutch plate.
-Use the foot rest when you do not need to change gear.
+• Do not rest your hand on the gear lever while driving.
+The pressure of your hand could cause premature wear on the selector forks in the gearbox.

+• When changing gear, you should always depress the clutch fully to avoid unnecessary wear and damage.

+• Do not hold the vehicle on the clutch on hills.
+This causes premature wear and damage to the clutch.

-Automatic gearbox/DSG automatic gearbox\
+Automatic gearbox / DSG automatic gearbox